-Designation Statement: American Academy of Addiction Psychiatry (AAAP) designates this enduring material for a maximum of 8 (eight) AMA PRA Category 1 Credits™.
+Credit Designation Statement – Physicians: American Academy of Addiction Psychiatry designates this enduring material for a maximum of 8 (eight) AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Accreditation Release Date: November 30, 2018

 Accreditation Expiration Date: November 30, 2021

 Method of participation in the activity: To be awarded a maximum of 8 AMA PRA Category 1 Credits™ or 8 AAPA Category 1 CME credits and a MAT Waiver Training Certificate you must:

 - Review 8 training modules (8 hours) provided in this activity.

 - Earn a minimum cumulative score of 75% on the examination.
 Participants will have three opportunities to correctly answer the examination.

-- Complete a final evaluation and follow instructions at the end of the course regarding how to retrieve your Certificate of Completion as well as a CME Credit Certificate*.
+- Complete a final evaluation and follow instructions at the end of the course regarding how to retrieve your Certificate of Completion as well as your continuing education credit certificate*.

 *Credit will not be awarded unless all components of the program are completed.
 Partial credit will not be awarded.

 AAAP's CME program aims to provide educational information that is balanced, independent, objective and free of bias and based on evidence.
 During the planning process, anyone that is involved in the content is required to disclose to AAAP and our learners any real or potential conflict of interest related to the educational activity.
-The following individuals have no relevant financial relationships with an ACCME defined commercial interest to disclose: Thomas Penders, MD, Michael Goedde, MD, Nitigna Desai, MD, Karen Oliver, PhD, John renner, Jr, MD, Kevin Sevarino, MD, PhD, Stephen Wyatt, MD, Sanchit Maruti, MD, Colleen LaBelle, MSN, RN-BC, CARN, Yngvild Olsen, MD, Kathryn Cates-Wessel, Miriam Giles, Erin Waters, Seth Acton, and Justina Pereira.
+The following individuals have no relevant financial relationships with an ACCME defined commercial interest to disclose: Thomas Penders, MD, Michael Goedde, MD, Nitigna Desai, MD, Karen Oliver, PhD, John Renner, Jr, MD, Kevin Sevarino, MD, PhD, Stephen Wyatt, DO, Sanchit Maruti, MD, Colleen LaBelle, MSN, RN-BC, CARN, Yngvild Olsen, MD, Kathryn Cates-Wessel, Miriam Giles, Erin Waters, Seth Acton, and Justina Pereira.